openmainframeproject/consolez/README.md

 ```
 The first release was on December 25th, 2020.
 Let's call it version 0.90 so there will be ten tries to get it to version 1.0  :))
+There were five local builds and I uploaded v0.95 to github on Jan 9th, 2021.

 If you have questions, comments or bug reports, you can email me at mike99mac at gmail.com  -Mike MacIsaac